Adult LEGO Artists and LEGO Master Model Builders

 Sean Kenney

 New York-based sculptor Kenney is best known for his larger-than-life nature sculptures built from LEGO bricks.
-Since 2012, his sculptures have toured the world and have delighted viewers at locations such as gardens, arboretums, zoos, and museums.
+Since 2012, his sculptures have toured the world and delighted viewers at gardens, arboretums, zoos, and museums.
 Kenney’s award-winning work includes exhibits, portraiture, children’s books, and commissioned artwork.

 In 2022, after the mass shooting in a Uvalde, Texas elementary school, Kenney commemorated each child with a LEGO portrait.
 He is quoted in Kens5 News, “The irony there is children should be playing with toys and not hiding under desks,” said Kenney.
 “In these portraits, I intentionally left many pieces out so they’re not finished because these kids didn’t get to finish their lives.”